ckadlearner7/kubernetes-CKA-prep/README.md

-# kubernetes-CKA-prep
+# Cloud Native Certified Kubernetes Administrator (CKA) Exam Preparation Notes
-Certified Kubernetes Adminstrator Certificate Preparation Notes
+This is a guide that will contain the technical notes about the steps that will help you in the Certified Kubernetes Adminstrator Exam (CKA)
 ## Core Concepts 19%
 1- Get a yaml spec of a running nginx deployment: